Royal Almanac: Readership

 Adages use the almanac as a reference.
-According to Jean-François de La Harpe is "the only book to read to get rich is the Royal Almanac Ref 21, Jean-Joseph Regnault-Warin uses the phrase" having the memory of a Royal Almanac Ref 22 " or the Memoirs of the Academy of hawkers Ref 23 explains that "it is enough to read the Almanac for education."
+According to Jean-François de La Harpe is "the only book to read to get rich is the Royal Almanac.", Jean-Joseph Regnault-Warin uses the phrase "having the memory of a Royal Almanac" or the Memoirs of the Academy of hawkers explains that "it is enough to read the Almanac for education."

-In the eyes of justice, the book can be used as a basis for comparison: during a police investigation in 1824 Ref 24, a defendant defends himself by explaining that the volume of documents he was accused of having carried "could be equal to that of a royal Almanac almanac or a related trade."
+In the eyes of justice, the book can be used as a basis for comparison: during a police investigation in 1824, a defendant defends himself by explaining that the volume of documents he was accused of having carried "could be equal to that of a royal Almanac or a related trade."

 Whether to have a certain level of resources to purchase this item, the customer extended beyond the financial and political world.